jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Returning users

-6. As a returning user i would want to know of recent news related to the bar
+6. As a returning user I would want to know of recent news related to the bar

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |